alvaromc317/asgl/README.md

-For scenarios where the regressors have a known grouped structure, this information can be passed to the `Regressor` class during model fitting using the group_index parameter.
+For scenarios where the regressors have a known grouped structure, this information can be passed to the `Regressor` class during model fitting using the `group_index` parameter.
+This parameter is an array where each element indicates the group at which the associated variable belongs.
 The following example demonstrates this with a synthetic group_index.
 The model will be optimized using scikit-learn’s `RandomizedSearchCV` function.

 ``` python
 import numpy as np